 A versatile performer who evolved from a fierce K-pop idol in 2PM into a compelling and steady presence on Korean television.

-Hwang Chan-sung's career is a study in disciplined reinvention within the demanding world of Korean entertainment.
-He entered the spotlight as the youngest member of 2PM, a group known for its intensely athletic performances and 'beastly' image.
-Chansung, with his sharp looks and deep voice, fit the mold, contributing as a rapper and vocalist.
-But even during the group's peak years, he was quietly building a parallel path, having first acted as a teenager in the iconic sitcom 'Unstoppable High Kick.'
-As the K-pop industry's rhythms changed, he deftly shifted his center of gravity.
-He dedicated himself to acting, shedding the idol persona to take on supporting roles in major dramas like 'What's Wrong with Secretary Kim' and leading man parts in series such as 'So I Married the Anti-fan.'
-His trajectory reflects a deliberate move from the explosive energy of the stage to the nuanced, sustained craft of a character actor, earning him respect in two competitive fields.
+Hwang Chan-sung entered the spotlight as the youngest member of 2PM, a group known for athletic performances and a 'beastly' image.
+He contributed as a rapper and vocalist.
+Born in 1990, the South Korean singer had first acted as a teenager in the sitcom 'Unstoppable High Kick.'
+As K-pop's rhythms changed, he shifted his center of gravity to acting.
+He shed the idol persona for supporting roles in dramas like 'What's Wrong with Secretary Kim' and leading parts in 'So I Married the Anti-fan.'
+His trajectory moved from stage energy to the nuanced craft of a character actor, earning respect in two competitive fields.

 1981–1996